manujag/utility_func/README.md

 # utility_func
-Contains basic functions which could useful
+Contains basic functions which could be useful.